mlchethanupb/myworks/storage/minutes/minutes-meeting-storage-2021-03-12.md

 ## Status of Last Action Points

-*	Implementation of stable ingestion rate (rate per minute) for kafka to improve the performance of storage allocator.
+*	Implementation of stable ingestion rate (per minute) for kafka to improve the performance of storage allocator.
 * Generic ML model for InfluxDB.

 ## Discussed Issues